-Unfortunately, no medications or other treatments can prevent reactions to alcohol or other ingredients in alcoholic beverages.
-The only way to avoid a reaction is to avoid alcohol completely or avoid whatever particular substance causes your reaction.
-Read beverage labels carefully to see whether they contain ingredients or additives you know cause a reaction, such as sulfites or certain grains.
-But, be aware that labels may not list the ingredient or ingredients that cause your reaction.
+Read beverage labels to see whether they contain ingredients or additives you know cause a reaction, such as sulfites or certain grains.
+Be aware, however, that labels may not list all ingredients.

 You Are ...
 The Campaign for Mayo Clinic